 - 4 links Italian sausage

 - In a dutch oven or large heavy-bottom saucepan, bring the stock, water, salt and pepper to a boil over high heat.

 - Slowly whisk in the polenta and reduce the heat to low.
 Simmer uncovered, stirring frequently, for 30 minutes.

 - Stir in the butter, taste, and add additional salt and pepper if desired.
 Cover and set aside.
 (Note: the polenta can be made 24 hours in advance.
 Allow to cool, then store in an airtight container in the refrigerator.
-Reheat in the last step of the recipe).
+Reheat during the final step of the recipe).

 - Meanwhile, bring a large pot of water to a boil.
 Have a large bowl of ice water nearby.
-When the water reaches a boil, add the kale leaves and cook for 60 seconds, then transfer to the ice bath to halt the cooking process.
-Drain the kale and set aside.
+When the water reaches a boil, add the kale leaves and cook for 60 seconds, then use tongs to transfer to the ice bath to halt the cooking process.
+Drain and set aside.

 - Heat a large skillet over medium-low heat and add 1 tablespoon of the olive oil.
 Add the sausage and cover.
 Cook, shaking the pan occasionally, for 15 minutes.
 (Note: if you're using sausage that's precooked, skip this step, adding the olive oil to the skillet in the next step).
 Once the sausage is cooked, use tongs to transfer it to a cutting board.